 The City incurred an additional liability of approximately \$6 million for wastewater improvements at the Leprino plant and this liability has been paid from the additional tax increments that the plant would generate based on this expansion.
 Payments on the liability are being deferred until Kings County completes a reassessment of the value of Leprino Foods Company.
 At which time, the amount of the City's liability will be reassessed.
-As of June 30, 2023, a reassessment had not been received from Kings County.
+As of June 30, 2024, a reassessment had not been received from Kings County.

-The total liability to Leprino Foods Company at June 30, 2023 was \$76,501.
+The total liability to Leprino Foods Company on June 30, 2024 was \$76,501.